Anthony Browne, 1st Viscount Montagu: Biography

-At Queen Mary's marriage to King Philip at Hampton Court on 2 September 1554, Browne's second wife, Magdalen Dacre, walked in the bridal procession, and Browne was elevated to the peerage as Viscount Montagu.
+At Queen Mary's marriage to King Philip at Winchester Cathedral on 25 July 1554, Browne's future (second) wife, Magdalen Dacre, walked in the bridal procession, and Browne was elevated to the peerage as Viscount Montagu.
 He took his seat in the House of Lords on 12 November, and is said to have attended regularly.

-From 16 February to 24 August 1555 Montague travelled to Rome as one of the English ambassadors sent to treat with Pope Julius III for the restoration of Catholicism in England.
+From 16 February to 24 August 1555 Montagu travelled to Rome as one of the English ambassadors sent to treat with Pope Julius III for the restoration of Catholicism in England.
 He was installed as a Knight of the Garter on 17 October 1555.
 In 1557 he served under William Herbert, 1st Earl of Pembroke, as lieutenant-general of the English forces in Picardy at the siege of St Quentin.
 On 28 April 1557 he was appointed to the Privy Council.
 He was one of fifteen executors of Queen Mary's will, and one of the chief mourners at her funeral.

-When Queen Elizabeth came to the throne in November 1558, Montague was replaced on the Privy Council, and in the Parliament of 1559 spoke against the new regime's measures for religious reform, including bills for uniformity in religion, for the re-establishment of the royal supremacy, and for the dissolution of the religious houses which had been restored during Queen Mary's reign (Montague himself had founded two chantries, one at Battle Abbey, and one at Midhurst).
+When Queen Elizabeth came to the throne in November 1558, Montagu was replaced on the Privy Council, and in the Parliament of 1559 spoke against the new regime's measures for religious reform, including bills for uniformity in religion, for the re-establishment of the royal supremacy, and for the dissolution of the religious houses which had been restored during Queen Mary's reign (Montagu himself had founded two chantries, one at Battle Abbey, and one at Midhurst).
 In 1563 he again spoke against a bill involving the oath of supremacy.
-Despite his opposition to the regime's religious reforms, Montague retained Queen Elizabeth's favour through his prudence and loyalty.
+Despite his opposition to the regime's religious reforms, Montagu retained Queen Elizabeth's favour through his prudence and loyalty.
 He was sent on diplomatic missions to Spain in 1560 and 1565.

-According to Elzinga, Montague had landed income in the 1560s of between £2000 and £3000 a year, and as one of the wealthiest peers in Sussex was reappointed as joint Lord Lieutenant of Sussex during the Northern Rebellion in 1569.
-However, in November both Montague and his son-in-law, Henry Wriothesley, 2nd Earl of Southampton, were implicated in the rebellion.
-In a letter dated 1 December 1569 the Spanish ambassador, Guerau de Spes, wrote to the Duke of Alba that both Montague and Southampton 'have sent to me for advice as to whether they should take up arms or go over to your Excellency'.
-According to Akrigg, Montague and Southampton set sail for Flanders, but were driven back by contrary winds.
-Although they were ordered to come immediately to court to explain their actions, to all appearances things were smoothed over, and neither Montague nor his son-in-law was punished for his involvement.
+According to Elzinga, Montagu had landed income in the 1560s of between £2000 and £3000 a year, and as one of the wealthiest peers in Sussex was reappointed as joint Lord Lieutenant of Sussex during the Northern Rebellion in 1569.
+However, in November both Montagu and his son-in-law, Henry Wriothesley, 2nd Earl of Southampton, were implicated in the rebellion.
+In a letter dated 1 December 1569 the Spanish ambassador, Guerau de Spes, wrote to the Duke of Alba that both Montagu and Southampton 'have sent to me for advice as to whether they should take up arms or go over to your Excellency'.
+According to Akrigg, Montagu and Southampton set sail for Flanders, but were driven back by contrary winds.
+Although they were ordered to come immediately to court to explain their actions, to all appearances things were smoothed over, and neither Montagu nor his son-in-law was punished for his involvement.